 The College of Pharmacy is beginning the application cycle for candidate for entry into the Doctor of Pharmacy program for Fall, 2014.
 Please be sure to review all of the admission procedures contained here.

 Applicants must have a cumulative GPA of no less than 2.5 for required pharmacy courses.
 Only grades of “C” (2.0) or higher will be accepted for individual pre-pharmacy courses.
 All pre-pharmacy courses must be taken for an academic grade.
 Pass/fail (or credit/no credit) will not be accepted.
 For repeated courses most recent grade received will be used as the grade of record in determining pre-requisite completion.
 However, all grades received for pharmacy pre-requisites may be used for the purpose of re-calculating qualifying and ranking GPA's.

-Students must have taken the PCAT exam in June 2007 or later.
+Students should have taken the PCAT exam in 2012 or later.
 Applicants should have a PCAT composite score which ranks them at no less than a 50th percentile.
 Candidates should also have at least a 25th percentile for verbal and 25th percentile for reading on the PCAT.
 Consideration of applicants with PCAT scores below these benchmarks will occur at the discretion of the College of Pharmacy.

 Beginning with the Fall 2014 Doctor of Pharmacy class, AP/IB/CLEP credit in the math/sciences

 can be applied toward the requirements.
 This is being done to coincide with the new